American Hustle: Box office

 Variety estimated the production budget at $40 million.
-When producer Charles Roven was asked if the budget was in the $40 to $50 million area, he responded: "I'd say that's a good zone."
+When producer Charles Roven was asked if the budget was in the $40 to $50 million area, he responded, "I'd say that's a good zone".

 The film earned $150.1 million in North American and $101.1 million in international markets, for a worldwide total of $251.2 million.
-It made a net profit of $27 million when factoring together all expenses and revenues for the film.
+It made a net profit of $27 million when factoring all expenses and revenues for the film.

 Critical response

-American Hustle received critical acclaim, with high praise directed towards Bale, Adams, Cooper and Lawrence's performances.
-Review aggregation website Rotten Tomatoes gives the film a 92% rating, based on 299 reviews, with an average score of 8.2/10.
+American Hustle received critical acclaim, with high praise directed toward Bale's, Adams's, Cooper's and Lawrence's performances.
+Review aggregation website Rotten Tomatoes gives the film a 92% rating, based on 294 reviews, with an average score of 8.2/10.
 The website's critical consensus reads: "Riotously funny and impeccably cast, American Hustle compensates for its flaws with unbridled energy and some of David O. Russell's most irrepressibly vibrant direction."
 Metacritic gives a score of 90 out of 100, based on 47 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an "A+" to "F" scale.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of "A+" to "F".

-Christy Lemire awarded the film four out of four stars, praising David O. Russell's directing and the relationship between Irving and Sydney, as well as Jennifer Lawrence's portrayal of Rosalyn.
-She writes: "For all its brashness and big personality, American Hustle is a character study at its core—an exploration of dissatisfaction and drive, and the lengths to which we're willing to go for that elusive thing known as a better life."
-Richard Roeper of the Chicago Sun-Times gave the film an A+, especially complimenting Bradley Cooper's performance and stating that American Hustle was "the best time I've had at the movies all year".
+Critic Christy Lemire awarded the film four stars out of four, praising David O. Russell's directing and the relationship between Irving and Sydney, as well as Jennifer Lawrence's portrayal of Rosalyn.
+She writes, "For all its brashness and big personality, American Hustle is a character study at its core—an exploration of dissatisfaction and drive, and the lengths to which we're willing to go for that elusive thing known as a better life."

+Richard Roeper of the Chicago Sun-Times gave the film an A+, complimenting Bradley Cooper's performance and stating that American Hustle was "the best time I've had at the movies all year".
 He later named it the year's best film.

-Time magazine's Richard Corliss wrote: "American Hustle is an urban eruption of flat-out fun—the sharpest, most exhilarating comedy in years.
+Time magazine's Richard Corliss wrote, "American Hustle is an urban eruption of flat-out fun—the sharpest, most exhilarating comedy in years.
 Anyone who says otherwise must be conning you."

 Peter Debruge of Variety was critical of the film, calling it "a sloppy sprawl of a movie" and complaining that the improvisational performances overwhelm, instead of adding to a coherent plot.
-He also went on to write that it "makes your brain hurt—and worse, overwhelms the already over-complicated Abscam re-telling at the center of the film".
+He also wrote that it "makes your brain hurt—and worse, overwhelms the already over-complicated Abscam re-telling at the center of the film".